wizgurl101/my-budgety-admin-web-app/README.md

 ## Features

 Application tracked spending in gacha games I played (Love and Deepspace, Wuthering Wave) and display it on the banner cost estimator.
+I want to see how much I have already spent in each games and see the potential cost for getting the limited character (account for the worst case which is I lost my 50/50 and have to go to hard pity).

 ![Demo](./wuwa_banner_tool_1.png)